kmahyyg/ztncui-aio/README.md

 $ docker build . -t keynetworks/ztncui:latest
 ```

-Do NOT change `NODEJS_MAJOR` variable in Dockerfile, or change it together with the environment installation script, make sure both environment and packer version is corresponding.
+Change `NODEJS_MAJOR` variable in Dockerfile to use different nodejs version.

+Never use `node_lts.x` as your installation script of nodejs whose version might changed without further notice due to time shift.

 ## Usage